Sadat15/CV/README.md

 ## Work Experience

 **Exolum Corporation** <br>Treasury Assistant (June 2022 - July 2022)<br>
-• Clearing open items on bank reconciliations in SAP accounting system for UK and Ireland bank accounts.<br>
+- Clearing open items on bank reconciliations in SAP accounting system for UK and Ireland bank accounts.
-• Set up manual payments as well as oversee and execute weekly payment runs for payment of suppliers.<br>
+- Set up manual payments as well as oversee and execute weekly payment runs for payment of suppliers.
-• Performing month end reporting and closing activities in SAP S4 HANA for operational treasury activities and reconciliation tasks.<br>
+- Performing month end reporting and closing activities in SAP S4 HANA for operational treasury activities and reconciliation tasks.
-• Assist accounting and corporate finance management with other duties and/or projects as required.
+- Assist accounting and corporate finance management with other duties and/or projects as required.

 **Liberty Specialty Markets** <br>Treasury Assistant (November 2021 - February 2022)<br>
-• Ensuring all manual payments are processed accurately by checking the required supporting documentation.<br>
+- Ensuring all manual payments are processed accurately by checking the required supporting documentation.
-• Uploading BACS/Thrupay/SEPA payment files across various banking platforms.<br>
+- Uploading BACS/Thrupay/SEPA payment files across various banking platforms.
-• Assisting the Cash & Funding manager with processing the daily intercompany transfers to make sure the cash is in the right account, in the right currency and at the right time.<br>
+- Assisting the Cash & Funding manager with processing the daily intercompany transfers to make sure the cash is in the right account, in the right currency and at the right time.
-• Assisting the Treasury & Rule Book manager with audit queries.
+- Assisting the Treasury & Rule Book manager with audit queries.

 ## Skills